supranational/vdf-fpga/README.md

 AWS F1 supports hardware emulation as well as FPGA accelerated execution.

-The typical workflow involves two types of hosts:
+The typical workflow involves two types of hosts.
+You will most likely have to submit a request for an instance limit increase.
+This process is described in the error message if you try to instantiate one of these hosts and your limit is insufficient.
 - Development, using a z1d.2xlarge with no attached FPGA
 - Accelerated, using a f1.2xlarge with attached FPGA